 Movement of Breath and Spine in Āsana:

-The Movement of Breath and Spine in Āsana: Nourishing Prānā through Side Bends is a 2-hour workshop that will take place on Tuesday September 19th at 7pm EST. A recording of the workshop will be available in the Student Portal after the live Workshop is completed.
+The Movement of Breath and Spine in Āsana: Nourishing Prānā through Twists is a 2-hour workshop that will take place on Tuesday, January 31st at 7pm EST. A recording of the workshop will be available in the Student Portal for 90 days after the live Workshop completes.

 Live Online Workshop